edgefarm/edgefarm-demos/GPS-demo/Readme.md

 This demo demonstrates the complete stack from the sensor (GPS) on the device to data in the cloud.

+It takes the data from the alm-location-module, converts it to ADS_DATA schema and pushe it towards ads-node module.

 ## Usage

 Deploy the manifest to your edgefarm device using